Here’s a list of tourist attractions in Bryce Canyon, with a few hidden spots to help you get away from the crowds!

 How Long Should I Spend at Bryce Canyon?

-There are so many things to do at Bryce Canyon that we recommend at least 2 days to explore the park.
-Some of the fun activities include: scenic drive, hiking, photography, horseback riding, ATV tours and stargazing!
+We recommend spending at least two days in Bryce Canyon National Park.
+Some of the fun activities you can do include: scenic drive, hiking, photography, horseback riding, ATV tours and stargazing!

-If you only have have a day, then for sure take the Bryce Canyon scenic drive.
-It’s the best way to see the park in a short time.
+If you only have have one day to explore Bryce Canyon, the scenic drive is the best way to see the park in a short time.

 Make the most of your time by taking the 18-mile Bryce Canyon scenic drive.
 From here you can enjoy all the park’s major overlooks.
 We recommend you drive out to the south end and then stop at the viewpoints on the way back in, this will put the pull offs on the right side of the road and make it easier for getting in and out.

-One of the best ways to experience the park is hiking the trails at Bryce Canyon.
+One of the best ways to experience the park is exploring the Bryce Canyon hikes.
 You get a different perspective as you get closer to the hoodoos.
 There are many short and easy trails you can do.

 Be sure to make a stop at the Mossy Cave that’s just a bit outside the park along Highway 12 to end your one day at Bryce Canyon.